 UK Visa Types:

-Tier 4: Tier 4 visas are multiple-entry visas, meaning you can travel in and out of the UK multiple times on the same visa.
+Student (formerly known as Tier 4): Student visas are multiple-entry visas, meaning you can travel in and out of the UK multiple times on the same visa.

 PLEASE REMEMBER: Travel should be confined to approved holiday periods.
 For undergraduate students these are Christmas, Easter, summer.
 For postgraduate these are Christmas and Easter, the summer period is Term 3 and counts as term time.
 If you wish to take any absence of 1 week+ during term time, you MUST submit a and seek approval.